Common Injuries from Car Accidents

 A soft tissue injury is any injury to the muscles, ligaments, and/or tendons.

 One common type of soft tissue injury resulting from a motor vehicle accident is whiplash.
 This occurs when the muscles and ligaments in the neck are stretched due to the sudden movements ‘whipping’ the head forward and back during a collision.
-This can also occur to other parts of the body, resulting in mid-to-lower back muscle sprains, and can even result in spinal damage.
+However this can also occur to other parts of the body.
+Resulting in mid-to-lower back muscle sprains, and can even result in spinal damage.
 Whiplash may not be immediately obvious to the injured driver.
 In fact, adrenaline can often prevent someone from noticing the effects of whiplash until many hours or even the next day after a car accident.

-Most chest injuries involve contusions or bruises, but in some cases, can include broken ribs or other internal injuries.
+Most chest injuries involve contusions or bruises.
+But in some cases chat injuries can include broken ribs or other internal injuries.
 These types of injuries often occur because, during a collision, the person’s body is thrown forward.
 This high level of force is restrained by the shoulder harness or seat belt, which results in severe bruising.
 However, bruises from a seat belt are always preferred to the consequences of not wearing a seat belt.

 Broken ribs are result from even light- to moderate-impact collisions.
-Broken ribs can result from air bag deployment or from the severity or angle of the collision.
+Additionally broken ribs can result from air bag deployment or from the severity or angle of the collision.

-Injuries to the head are arguably the most dangerous type of injury to result from a car accident, largely because the degree of severity from head trauma is not immediately noticeable.
-Some head injuries can be relatively minor.
+Injuries to the head are arguably the most dangerous type of injury to result from a car accident.
+Particularly because the degree of severity from head trauma is not immediately noticeable.
+Likewise, Some head injuries can be relatively minor.
 Other head injuries, like concussions and brain damage, are much more severe and may require extensive medical treatment.

 Mild systems of head trauma can include headaches, vision and hearing issues, and mild confusion.
 Additionally, head injuries can result in changes in mood and behavior, issues with memory, or changes in personality.
-In some instances, head trauma from whiplash can result in a brain bleed which may be fatal.
+Occassionally head trauma from whiplash can result in a brain bleed which may be fatal.

 Because head injuries are not immediately apparent in the same way that a broken arm or open wound may be, it is critical that you are evaluated by a medical profession after a car accident.